Sakura, Tochigi: Climate

-Sakura has a Humid continental climate (Köppen Cfa) characterized by warm summers and cold winters with heavy snowfall.
+Sakura has a humid subtropical climate (Köppen Cfa) characterized by warm summers and cold winters with heavy snowfall.
 The average annual temperature in Sakura is 13.1 °C. The average annual rainfall is 1425 mm with September as the wettest month.
 The temperatures are highest on average in August, at around 24.9 °C, and lowest in January, at around 1.6 °C.

 Demographics

 Per Japanese census data, the population of Sakura has recently plateaued after a long period of growth.

 History

-The town of Kitsuregawa was established on April 1, 1889 with the creation of the modern municipalities system.
-The city of Sakura was established on March 28, 2005 with the merger of the towns of Kitsuregawa and Ujiie (both from Shioya District).
+The town of Kitsuregawa was established on April 1, 1889, with the creation of the modern municipalities system.
+The city of Sakura was established on March 28, 2005, with the merger of the towns of Kitsuregawa and Ujiie (both from Shioya District).

 Government

 Sakura has a mayor-council form of government with a directly elected mayor and a unicameral city assembly of 18 members.
 Sakura, together with the towns of Shioya and Takanezawa collectively contributes two members to the Tochigi Prefectural Assembly.
 In terms of national politics, the town is part of Tochigi 2nd district of the lower house of the Diet of Japan.